Density Functional Theory for two-dimensional homogeneous materials: Main results

-Then, for all $L > 0$, we have $\cI^\TF_L = L^2 \cI^\TF$. \end{proposition} The proof can be read in Section~\ref{ssec:reduction-TF}.
+\end{proposition} The proof can be read in Section~\ref{ssec:reduction-TF}.
 This justifies the reduced one-dimensional problem~\eqref{eq:1d_TF}.
-We now focus on this reduced model~\eqref{eq:1d_TF}, and prove that it is well-posed.
+We now focus on this reduced model~\eqref{eq:1d_TF}, and prove that it is well-posed, in the sense that it admits a unique minimizer.

-\begin{theorem} The minimization problem $\cI^\TF$ is well-posed, and has a unique minimizer $\rho_{\rm TF}$.
-It is the unique solution to the Thomas-Fermi equation
+\begin{theorem} The infinimum $\cI^\TF$ is finite and admits a unique minimizer $\rho_{\rm TF}$.
+It is the unique solution to the Thomas--Fermi equation